Content Warning:

 Todd pulled the bottle away and set it next to him.

 “Shit, if we can’t clean it, it’s going to get infected.
-I should have brought alcohol instead.
+I don’t have any alcohol.
 Dammit.”

-Todd punched the ground next to Mel, who had resorted to whispering.
-Chuck had crouched next to the dark trail in the dirt.
+I blinked and pushed myself deeper into the crevice.
+Mel resorted to whimpering.
+Chuck crouched next to the dark trail in the dirt.
 A set of howls in the distance that definitely didn’t sound like the wind.
 Chuck’s gaze went back and forth between Mel and the trail leading into the storm.
 He looked at me.
 I pulled my shirt up to cover my mouth and nose.
 I felt like a child who’d been caught not listening to her parents.
 Chuck nodded, then pulled his own shirt to cover his mouth.

 “Todd, you need to splint that so we can move,” Chuck said.
-“Mel’s blood might draw animals, and the faster we close it up the better.”
+“Mel’s blood drew animals.”

-I should have been nicer when I cut Chuck out of the seatbelt.
+Chuck hadn’t deserved the rough release from his seat.
 That knock on his head almost seemed to have reprogrammed him.
 Todd pulled a flat, foam-looking thing he bent around his arm before setting it gently on Mel’s arm.
 Mel whimpered and shook her head.

 “I don’t want to move.”